nens/rana-qgis-plugin/doc/download_workers.md

   - Generates download URLs using `get_tenant_file_url()`
   - Inherits QML extraction from `RanaDownloader`

-- **SchematisationDownloader**: Specialized downloader for 3Di schematisations
+- **SchematisationGeopackageDownloader**: Specialized downloader for 3Di schematisation geopackages (used in schematisation export)
   - Downloads from 3Di API using schematisation and revision IDs
   - Post-processes by:
     1. Extracting the zip archive